JensBender/loan-default-prediction/README.md

 - Data validation: Input data is validated using Pydantic models to ensure it matches the required schema.
 - Prediction endpoint: The `/predict` endpoint accepts loan application data in JSON format, processes it through the scikit-learn pipeline, and returns the prediction ("default" or "no default") and probability scores.

+**Gradio Frontend**
+- Users can enter applicant information through a simple form, providing a clean, user-friendly interface.
+- Submissions are sent to the FastAPI backend, which returns predictions that are rendered in the UI.

+**Docker**
+- The application is containerized with Docker for reliable and portable deployment.
+- The provided `Dockerfile` defines the Python environment, installs dependencies, and launches the Gradio frontend and FastAPI backend with a shell script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>